• Skip to primary navigation

 Recipe Ingredients

-• Roasted red peppers: Use jarred, already roasted for speed and the ease of keeping in the pantry, but you can roast your own peppers if desired.
+• Roasted red peppers: The key ingredient.
+Use jarred, already roasted peppers for speed and the ease of keeping in the pantry, or roast your own peppers.
+Directions below.

-• Lemon: Lemon brightens flavor and provides a little liquid to help when pureeing.
+• Lemon: Fresh lemon juice brightens the flavor and provides a little liquid to help when pureeing.

-• Ground cumin: One of the most widely used spices in the world, used in Mediterranean, Mexican and Southwestern recipes.
-It has a rich, warm, earthy flavor.
+• Ground cumin: One of the most widely used spices in the world.
+It has a rich, warm, earthy, almost lemony flavor.
 Buy ground, not seeds, unless you grind you own fresh.

-• Paprika: Use either regular paprika (sometimes called sweet paprika), sharp or hot paprika for the kick (it can be quite hot so go easy, or my favorite, smoked paprika.
+• Paprika: Use either regular paprika, sharp or hot paprika for the kick (it can be quite hot so go easy,) or my favorite, smoked paprika for a smoky flavor.
 Can't live without it!

 Recipe Instructions